 Now you have a full list of highly-trafficked Quora questions to answer!
 Remember to respond with valuable, insightful answers that help solve the problem a question addresses.
 Then link your content at the end.

 When we think of referral programs, we think mainly about the credit cards we can get our friends to sign up for in order to get that free flight to Bali.
 But referral programs have also become popular across many industries including b2b, eCommerce, and software companies.

 For example, Evernote launched a successful points-based referral years ago, which they still use today.

 Evernote’s double-sided incentive program gives users extra space and/or premium membership.
 And even if your referral doesn’t buy Premium, you still get points just for them signing in.

-When used effectively, referral programs are a powerful customer acquisition technique for business.
+When used effectively, referral programs can be a powerful customer acquisition strategy for your business.
 Referrals typically convert 30% better than leads generated through other marketing mediums, and have a 16% higher customer lifetime value.
 By leveraging loyal customers to acquire new ones, you can create a healthy sales pipeline, whether you’re a b2c or b2b company.

-To improve customer acquisition, it’s important to have content upgrades in the form of eBooks, guides, white papers, and other types of gated offers.
+To improve your customer acquisition strategy, it’s important to have content upgrades in the form of eBooks, guides, white papers, and other types of gated offers.
 The goal of an upgrade is to go more in-depth for readers.
 After all, they’re giving you their information in return.
 Content upgrades can help you get more leads from your blog and content marketing efforts.

 So where do you start?
 You want to align search intent with your content upgrades.
 To do this, you’ll want to go into your Google Search Console to find top-searched keywords: